 Food allergies don’t need to be life threatening to wreak havoc on your health.
 Symptoms of food sensitivity can manifest in adulthood, and are easily overlooked.
 Stomach upset, intestinal problems, headaches, insomnia, lethargy, joint aches, and rashes are often attributed to other problems instead.
 I always consider the possibility of food sensitivity, and often recommend an elimination diet, which means avoiding potential allergens for two weeks, as often as possible.
 This can give you great information on foods that are best to avoid as often as possible.
 Because there are so many potential food sensitivities this process can take some time – but if you find the culprit, it’s worth the wait!

 There’s no one answer for everyone because each and every woman is so unique.
 Sometimes a patient will present with only one of these nagging factors; more often women will have a combination of several.
 But the underlying imbalances don’t often become clear until they begin to feel symptoms of perimenopause and menopause and seek solutions.

 I find that many of my patients have a “frozen metabolism” from years of fad dieting.
 Once they jump off the merry-go-round and discover healthy eating patterns that can be sustained, and make sense for their individual biochemistry, things can change.

 My Concern with Fad Diets

-So what does work?
 I have found through years of my patients’ — and my own — trials and tribulations that paying attention to a woman’s individual body chemistry and her emotional history leads to successful, long-term health and weight loss.

-Putting it All into Perspective
+Putting It All Into Perspective